Skip to main content

 • No group visits are allowed at this time.

+We have a family-friendly environment because we know that a stay in the hospital can be frightening for kids and families.
+That’s why we've incorporated family-friendly amenities throughout BBCH.
 These include private patient rooms that can accommodate a parent’s overnight stay, flexible visiting hours, and a parents’ lounge with computer, kitchenette, laundry and bathroom with shower, and children’s play areas.
-Temporary visitor restrictions apply during the COVID-19 pandemic.

-Our Pediatric Short Stay Unit on the main floor of the Coulombe Family Tower also offers private rooms with the same hospital amenities and access to Child Life specialists.
+Our pediatric short stay unit on the main floor of the Coulombe Family Tower also offers private rooms with the same hospital amenities and access to child life specialists.

 For parents whose child is hospitalized, we offer an array of thoughtful services, amenities and resources.
 A parents’ lounge, located off the central atrium, offers: